Levels of Care, Explained

 As residents' health conditions change, they may need to move to a higher level of care.
 Some senior living communities have several levels of care on one campus, while others have only one.
 Continuing Care Retirement Communities (CCRCs), on the other hand, offer the full continuum of senior living options on one campus.
 While many CCRCs have an entrance fee that must be paid upon move-in, some do not.

 Christian Care Fellowship Square Phoenix is a rental CCRC, meaning we do not charge an entrance fee upon move-in.
-We have both private pay and subsidized senior living options, and we offer the full continuum of care: Independent and Assisted Living, Memory Care, Skilled Nursing, and Home Health services.
+We have both private pay and subsidized senior living options, and we offer the full continuum of care: Independent and Assisted Living, Memory Care, and Short-term Rehab.

 Residents in Independent Living can generally live without in-home care, while others may need additional help now and then.
 (More information on that later!)